Morale of jawans high, anti-Naxal operation to go on: Baghel | Politics

+He added that the work of setting up camps of security forces in the Naxal stronghold areas in the state will be expedited.

 ''Morale of our security forces is high and they are giving a strong fight to Naxals in their den.
-In the Saturday's encounter, Naxals have suffered a huge loss,'' he said.
+In Saturday's encounter, Naxals have suffered a huge loss,'' Baghel, who had been campaigning in Assam for the ongoing Assembly election before returning to Chhattisgarh, said.

+''The area where the skirmish took place is considered a bastion of Naxals and we had planned to set up a camp of security forces there and therefore, they (Maoists) were frustrated,'' he added.

+He further said the incident was not just an encounter, but can be termed as a 'yuddh' (war) that lasted for about four hours.

+''From both the sides, heavy exchange of fire took place while grenades and rocket launchers were also used.
+Our jawans got martyred, but they fought bravely and at the same time evacuated their injured and martyred colleagues from the spot,'' he said.

-''We have got information that Naxals have ferried their dead and injured colleagues in four tractors from the encounter site.
-During the four-hour-long gun-battle, security forces fought with bravery,'' he added.
+''We have also got information that Naxals had ferried their killed and injured cadres in four tractors from the encounter site.
+It can be assessed from the information that security forces have inflicted a heavy blow on them,'' he added.

-Naxals have been losing their ground and now they have been pushed to a very limited area.
-Out of this frustration, they have been committing such incidents to show their presence, he said.
+When asked whether any lapses on the part of the security forces led to the incident, Baghel denied it saying, ''It was not an attack on (police) camp...We had gone there to corner them.
+We have been continuously setting up camps and making inroads into the Maoist bastions from three sides Dantewada, Sukma and Bijapur (south Bastar).''
+Naxals have been losing their ground and have been pushed into an area of 40X40 sq km.
+Out of frustration, they are committing such acts to show their presence, he added.

+''We had planned to set up two camps in the area (along the border of Sukma and Bijapur districts) this month and we will do it.
+These strategically important camps will help the security forces in blocking Maoists' route to Maad area (a Maoist stronghold),'' he said.

+Our operation (against Naxals) will be continued and more camps of security forces will be set up.
+The sacrifice of jawans will not go in vain.
+Road connectivity will also be expanded in the region and amenities will be provided to the local public, he added.
-We have been setting up camps in their strongholds and this work will continue,, Baghel added.

-On his arrival, the chief minister took stock of the incident from senior administrative and police officials, a government official said.
+Hailing the coordination between the central and state forces in the fight against Naxals, Baghel said, ''Maoists have been fighting their last battle and very soon they will be eliminated.''
+After his arrival, the chief minister took stock of the incident from senior administrative and police officials, a government official here said.

-Later, he visited Ramkrishna Care hospital here where injured jawans are admitted and enquired about their health, he added.
+Later, Baghel went to Ramkrishna Care hospital, where injured jawans are admitted, and enquired about their condition, he added.

 Meanwhile, the opposition BJP hit out at the chief minister and said he should understand that Naxalism is a bigger challenge than the election in Assam.